 Indian Health Service (IHS) Loan Repayment Program

-National Institute on Minority Health and Health Disparities Loan Repayment Program
+National Institute on Minority Health and Health Disparities (NIMHHD) Loan Repayment Program

+The NIMHHD awards up to $50,000 for a minimum two-year commitment.
 This program offers 2 loan repayment opportunities: (1) for health professionals engaged in research addressing health disparities, and (2) for health professionals from financially disadvantaged backgrounds who conduct clinical research.
-During the program, participants must spend at least 50% of their time engaged in qualified research, and may receive up to $35,000/year.
+During the program, participants must spend at least 50% of their time engaged in qualified research.

 Scholarships are offered to students dedicated to a career in primary care.
-The scholarship pays for tuition, fees, other educational costs, and a living stipend in return for a commitment to work at least 2 years at an NHSC-approved site in a medically underserved community.
+The scholarship pays for tuition, fees, and other educational costs, in addition to a living stipend in return for a commitment to work at an NHSC-approved site in a medically underserved community.
+The scholarship requires 1 year of service for each year of funding provided for a minimum two years.
+You are not eligible for this scholarship if you have an existing obligation for a federal, state or other entity for professional practice or service after academic training.

 U.S. Department of Health and Human Services Bureau of Health Services Primary Care Loan Programs (for medical students)

-Primary care loan programs provide long-term, low interest rate loans to full-time, financially needy students to pursue a degree in allopathic or osteopathic medicine.
-Medical students receiving a primary care loan must agree to enter and complete residency training in primary care within 4 years after graduation, and practice in primary care for the life of the loan.
+Medical schools may also provide loans that are funded through the US Department of Health and Human Services to eligible medical students.
+Primary care loan programs provide long-term, low interest rate loans to full-time students with demonstrated financial need to pursue a degree in allopathic or osteopathic medicine.
+This funding requires an agreement to enter and complete a residency training program in primary care specialty within 4 years after graduation, and practice in primary care for the life of the loan.
+Contact your medical school financial aid office to determine if this funding is available through your medical school.